eaustin7024/Cities-2-Challenge/README.md

 27|Chicago|Illinois|I-94;I-90;I-88;I-57;I-55
 10|San Jose|California|I-5;I-80

-Any line that start wtih # must be skipped
+Any line that starts wtih # must be skipped

-Your must write your
+You must write your source code in Solution.java with this definition public class Solution { public static void main(String[] args) throws Exception {
+    //write your code in here
+  }
+ }